 And finally, the reason why beauty is moving towards e-commerce is a simple fact that modern consumers are striving to have digital experiences.
 For digital natives, who can now get almost the same “real-life” experience online as they do in stores (i.e. personal recommendations, product trials, etc), it’s easier — let alone less time-consuming — to make a journey from online content to an online shop.

-According to A.T.Kearney, more and more people like to read peer product reviews or look for makeover ideas online, so there’s a clear reason why they choose to stay within the online borders when making beauty purchases.
+According to A.T.
+Kearney, more and more people like to read peer product reviews or look for makeover ideas online, so there’s a clear reason why they choose to stay within the online borders when making beauty purchases.
 It’s simply more convenient.

 But it’s not like people started to buy cosmetics online just because they suddenly could.
-It’s the brands themselves that recognised the online potential and the necessity to appeal to the digital natives.
+It’s the brands themselves that recognise the online potential and the necessity to appeal to the digital natives.
 After all, e-commerce is one of the biggest industries out there right now, growing in double digits every year.
 So the need for brands to adapt to a new landscape is vital to succeed.

 Estée Lauder Companies Reports Outstanding Fiscal 2021

-Beauty market in e-commerce: the disruption in the online journey
+Beauty market in ecommerce: the disruption in the online journey

 In 2015, the beauty industry in the US accounted for 32$ billion, or 8% of all sales in e-commerce by 2027 it is forecast to reach $463.56 billion.
 Despite inroads of brand sites, the vast majority of online shoppers (or 70%) choose to purchase beauty goods through retailers.

 L’Oréal, for example, reports 1/4 of their online sales coming directly from the brand itself, while 3/4 come from retailer sites like Amazon.
-To put this in perspective, here’s another example, this time from Estée Lauder: According to L2 Digital IQ Index Beauty Report, in 2014, Estée Lauder earned $600 million on web sales, which at first glance seems like a lot.
+To put this in perspective, here’s another example, this time from Estée Lauder: According to the L2 Digital IQ Index Beauty Report, in 2014, Estée Lauder earned $600 million in web sales, which at first glance seems like a lot.

-But in comparison to its department-store partners, such as Macy’s and Nordstrom, which sold $5.4 and $2.5 billion beauty merchandise respectively, those $600 million look a bit pale.
+But in comparison to its department-store partners, such as Macy’s and Nordstrom, which sold $5.4 and $2.5 billion in beauty merchandise respectively, those $600 million look a bit pale.

 This means that brand sites have indeed become the journey for purchase — but not the ultimate destination.